 CDS’s college counseling philosophy centers on a four-year developmental program that is designed to deconstruct and demystify what has become a complex process involving many moving pieces.
 We holistically invest in “slow dripping” information to parents and students as they begin their tenure in the upper school.
-Understanding the parameters and requirements of college admissions earlier rather than later in one’s secondary school experience can only benefit each CDS student’s success.
+Our institutional position on the college admissions process centers on discovering the most competitive match/fit for each CDS student.
+As college students spend 90% of their time outside the classroom, it is imperative to not only seek a challenging and scholarly environment, but one that feels comfortable and manageable both inside and outside the classroom.

 The first two developmental years (grades 9 and 10) focus on college counseling related issues and information.
 From curriculum choice/development to strategic extra-curricular engagement to visiting school to understanding the nomenclature of a wide variety of college and university settings, CDS’s college counseling staff will prepare students to understand each individual’s “in and out of school” achievement portfolio versus what is required to gain admission at a wide variety of colleges throughout the United States and abroad.